Ad & Sponsorship Policy

 3. We will not accept certain types of ads.

 We will not accept any ad that is factually inaccurate and/or, in our opinion, in poor taste.
 Pharmaceutical advertising is only accepted for approved indication(s) as determined by the Food and Drug Administration (FDA).
 Advertised products must be in market and readily available.
-Healthline Media will not permit, at any time, the placement of any ad for harmful, illegal or objectionable products or services.
+Healthline Media will not permit, at any time, the placement of any ad for harmful, illegal, or objectionable products or services.
 Ads must not contain fraudulent, deceptive, or offensive material, including material that misrepresents, ridicules, or attacks an individual or group on the basis of age, color, national origin, race, religion, sex, sexual orientation, or disability.
-Ads must not be related to alcohol, firearms, ammunition, fireworks, gambling, pornography, tobacco, or the simulation of news or an emergency.
+Ads should not contain defamatory, libelous, slanderous, or threatening information.
+Ads must not be related to alcohol, firearms, ammunition, fireworks, gambling, pornography, tobacco, political campaigns, or the simulation of news or an emergency.
 All ads must clearly identify the advertiser.
 Any ad that could be misconstrued as editorial content will be clearly labeled as an advertisement.

 4. We clearly distinguish ads from editorial content.

 In every instance, we maintain a distinct separation between advertisements and editorial content.
 All ads on Healthline Media properties are clearly and unambiguously identified as such.
 Clicking on an ad will take the user to an advertiser’s site or to a sponsor’s resource center hosted on a Healthline Media property.
 Sponsored resource centers are labeled as such, with the name of the sponsoring entity displayed.